omundy/learn-computers/topics-command-line.md

-### Part 5 - Discussion and Demonstration
+## Discussion

-Discuss the following with your group and share a short demo on the above with the class. `5 min`
+Discuss the following with your group and share a short demo on the above with the class.

-1. What are example commands that show
+1. Demonstrate example commands that show
- 	- the basics
 	- how to navigate the filesystem
 	- how to create files
 	- how to run a program
 1. Which items can you connect to concepts you already know about computers? e.g. 🏠 📂 👤 🧠 🐍
 1. Revisit the learning objectives for this section.
-Do you feel like you accomplished the goals of this lesson?
+Did you accomplish the goals in this lesson?
 What questions do you have?

-## Continue learning
+## More practice

 Additional commands and prompts to continue learning the command line:

-- Make a change to text that python prints and run your script again. **Tip**: Use the up `↑` and down `↓` arrows on the keyboard to cycle through previous commands.
+- Change the text your python file prints and run the script again. **Tip**: Use the up `↑` and down `↓` arrows on the keyboard to cycle through previous commands.
 - Try out the autocomplete feature of the shell by typing the first three letters of a filename and pressing `tab`.
 If a file or directory that starts with that name exists the shell will fill it in for you.
 - Complete the [command line lesson on Codecademy](https://www.codecademy.com/learn/learn-the-command-line).